jbccollins/metro-monitor/README.md

 * [Material UI](https://github.com/mui-org/material-ui) (God it's so nice)
 * Configured to work by default with the free tier of heroku
 * A basic component/container CLI generation.
 (See the CLI section for more details)
-* Basic db structure dump/initialization scripts for postgres
+* Basic db structure dump/initialization scripts for PostgreSQL

 ## Installation